Monday, 22 December 2025

 2. Paraplegia

 Effect: Paralysis affects all or part of the trunk, legs, and pelvic organs.
-Arms and hands usually function normally.
+Because the cervical spine is unharmed, the arms and hands usually function completely normally.

-- Sacral (Tailbone): Bowel, bladder, and sexual function.
+• Sacral (Tailbone - 5 nerves): Controls bowel, bladder, and sexual function.

 Critical Complications